isl/LifeWatch_Greece/README.md

 The Data Services API contains a function that takes as input a Scientific Name of a species and by using standard templates, produces a textual (wikipage like) description, integrating information coming from different datasets and providers.

 The API and the services have been designed, developed and used in the context of the project LifeWatch Greece (National Strategic Reference Framework, 2012-2015), https://www.lifewatchgreece.eu/

+The API and the Services have been used in the Data Services of the LifeWatch Greece Infrastructure and their functionalities are exposed in http://metacatalogue.portal.lifewatchgreece.eu/.

 ## The Components